The Symbolism Behind Square and Rectangular Watches

 In this context, choosing a rectangular watch case was a statement about modernity, rationality, and the rejection of decorative excess.
 The Cartier Tank (1917), the Jaeger-LeCoultre Reverso (1931), and the Patek Philippe Gondolo all emerged from this movement and carried its values into watchmaking.
 They signalled that their wearers valued precision, craft, and considered design over convention.

 That symbolic weight has persisted.
-When you wear a rectangular watch today, you are connecting to that design tradition whether you know it or not - and the people around you respond to it at some level, whether they can articulate why or not.
+When you wear a rectangular watch today, you are connecting to that design tradition whether you know it or not and the people around you respond to it at some level, whether they can articulate why or not.
 For the full history, see our complete history of rectangular watches.
+For the Art Deco context specifically, see our article on the resurgence of Art Deco in modern watchmaking.

-Person wearing a rectangular Söner watch reading a magazine - square watch as a symbol of considered style and individuality
+Person wearing a Söner rectangular watch reading a magazine, the square watch as a symbol of considered style and individuality in everyday life

 Famous Square Watches and What They Communicated